phpMussel/phpMussel/_docs/readme.EN.txt

    - Optional limitation or threshold to the length of raw data to which phpMussel is permitted to read and scan (in case there are any noticeable performance issues whilst scanning).
 Value is an integer representing filesize in KB.
 Default = 32768 (32MB).
+Zero or null value disables the threshold.
 Generally, this value shouldn't be less than the average filesize of file uploads that you want and expect to receive to your server or website, shouldn't be more than the filesize_limit directive, and shouldn't be more than roughly one fifth of the total allowable memory allocation granted to php via the php.ini configuration file.
 This directive exists to try to prevent phpMussel from using up too much memory (which would prevent it from being able to successfully scan files above a certain filesize).
  "compatibility" (Category)
  - Compatibility directives for phpMussel.
     "ignore_upload_errors"